Description

 Configuration

-The DBI gateway can be enabled in the Achronix Device Manager (ADM) by selecting the appropriate options in the Speedster7t Device Manager IP file and then generating the RTL file that instantiates the Device Manager accordingly.
+The DBI gateway can be enabled in the Achronix Device Manager (ADM) by selecting the appropriate options in section, "The PCI Express IP Configuration GUI interface in ACE" in the Speedster7t PCIe User Guide (UG098), and then "Generating I/O Ring Design Files" section in ACE help for the design.
 As of ACE 10.2, the DBI gateway can be enabled for PCIE_1 or PCIE_0 by selecting the Enable PCIE_1 Support option or the Enable PCIE_0 Support option respectively.
 The DBI gateway can be enabled for both PCIE_0 and PCIE_1 at the same time as well.

 Note

-Figure: Device Manager with DBI Gateway Enabled for PCIE_1
+Device Manager with DBI Gateway Enabled for PCIE_1

 Addressing